 - Financial Services will contact you regarding your request.
 If your request is approved, a new merchant account number will be requested and assigned to your department.

-- Training will be provided by Financial Services.
+- Training will be provided by Financial Services if using the TouchNet system.
 Training is required for all individuals in need of access to TouchNet.
 PCI Compliance training is required for all individuals handling credit card payments.

 - Implementation may take up to 90 days.